CommonGateway/PetStore/README.md

 To create your OAS with [Stoplight](https://stoplight.io/), follow these steps:

-- Register or log in on Stoplight.
+- Register or log in on [Stoplight](https://stoplight.io/).
 - Create a workspace or use a existing one.
 - Navigate to projects in the top navigation or go to yourworkspacename.stoplight.io/admin/projects.
 - Create a new project with the `New Project` button in the top right corner.
 - To create a new API, create a blank project with a proper name.
+- Press the `API` button in the mid left window and fill in your API name, then press create.
+- Go to `Overview`, find `Servers` and make sure there is 1 server with value `http://localhost`.
+- Firstly, you can remove all standard Paths.
+Right click one in the bottom left and press `Delete Path`.
+The same should be done for `Models` except if you would like to keep the example.
+- Then you should create a model (object) which we can link to a path later.
+Right-click on 'Models' in the bottom left window and select 'New model'.
+Here you can define an object.
-- You can create new paths (endpoints) and models (objects) in the bottom left window.
+- You can create paths (endpoints) by right-clicking on 'Paths' in the bottom left window and selecting 'New Path'.
+You can add multiple methods to your path by selecting one and pressing the + operation button.
 - To link a path with a model, you can select a path, add or select a response, add or select `body` from that response, and then if this path is for collections, select `array` as a type with a subtype `$ref` or if this path is for a single object select `$ref` as type.
 You can then find your created model and link it.
-- If you are satisfied with your created API you can save it by selecting 'Publish' in the top left of the page.
-Next, we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page and selecting 'Export'.
-Choose the format YAML and press 'Save to file'.
+- If you are satisfied with your created API you can save it by selecting `Publish` in the top left of the page.
+Next, we want to export this OpenAPI Specification by righting clicking your .yaml file in the top left section of the page and selecting `Export`.
+Choose the format YAML and press `Save to file`.

 You have now downloaded your OpenAPI Specification (OAS).
 Continue to [adding your OAS to your repository](#adding-your-oas-to-your-repository).